gxc-int-innovation-challenge21/gxc-team-11/README.md

 ## ...for the driver?

-Benefits, Benefits.
-Benfits!
-We partner with local businesses to offer CarDa users benefits like a free parkinglot or discount on food or drinks in the skiing area.
+Benefits, benefits. benfits!
+We partner with local businesses to offer CarDa users benefits like a free parking lot or discount on food or drinks in the skiing area.

 ## ...for the me who is looking for a ride?

 A free ride and the option to find the great love or great friendships!
-Awww!

 ## ...for the DSV?

-collect certain data of the users, which will enable them, to analyze the data and draw conclusions for their next steps, events, etc.
+Collect certain data of the users, which will enable them, to analyze the data and draw conclusions for their next steps, events, etc.
-Contribution to a good and sustainable reputation for beeing sustainable A unique business opportunity!
+Contribution to a good and sustainable reputation for being sustainable.
+A unique business opportunity!

 # Talking about business, CarDa's business model

 AMAZING NEWS!
 CarDa is a Freemium!
 Can you believe your luck?

 CarDa is not just a gimmick to show, that DSV is trying to be more sustainable, but it can also be moetarized as well.
-The revenue Streams can be broken down into 3 main streams:
+The revenue streams can be broken down into 3 main streams:
   1. Advertisement: CarDa implements multiple slots to add advertisement to the app, that will be rolled out to all the free users.
-These slots can be sold to companys to earn          money
+These slots can be sold to companys to earn money.
   2. Premium version: Like in many so called "freemium" apps, users will be able to get an advertisment free version of the app, if they pay for the usage.
-The premium version          wont only give the users a better user experience, but premium users will also get better benefits in the skiing areas then free users.
+The premium version won't only give the users a better user experience, but premium users will also get better benefits in the skiing areas than free users.
   3. Partnerships with local businesses: In the starting phase, CarDa will need some founding partnerships, to be able to provide benefits for the driver from the begining.
 After this is achieved, CarDa will start a membership program for businesses.
 In this case the business will pay a small amount of money monthly and provide benefits.
 Therefore the businesses can expect, that users of CarDa will be more likely to e.g. eat in a specific restaurant where they get a discount instead of going to another          restaurant where they would have to pay the full price.

 # Ready to find out more?
 Check out these links!